Gideon Hollister Pond: Career as clergyman and legislator

 Seeing the need to obtain credentials as an ordained minister in order to be accepted by his missionary colleagues, Gideon returned to Connecticut for a time to begin the necessary studies.
 He was licensed to preach in 1847 and ordained in 1848 as a Presbyterian minister.

 When Minnesota Territory was established in 1849, Gideon served in the first Minnesota Territorial Legislature in the Minnesota Territorial House of Representatives.
 He was noted for his efforts to promote civil rights and to protect the integrity of the Sabbath.

 Most members of the Dakota tribe were moved to reservations after the Treaty of Traverse des Sioux in 1851.
 The Pond brothers determined to leave the Dakota mission and serve the incoming settlers as pastors.
 Gideon was the first pastor of the First Presbyterian Church of Oak Grove (founded in 1855), currently Oak Grove Presbyterian Church.
 He served in that role until his retirement in 1873.
 As the pastorate's salary was modest and was not always paid, Gideon also operated a farm.

 After his first wife died, Gideon married in 1854 another former missionary colleague, Agnes C. Johnson Hopkins, widow of Robert Hopkins.
 The two marriages produced 13 children, in addition to the three surviving children from Agnes' first marriage.

-In the wake of the Dakota War of 1862, many Dakota men were imprisoned at Mankato.
+In the wake of the Dakota War of 1862, many Dakota men were imprisoned at Mankato, among them Wak-anhdi Ota, father of Ohiyesa.
 A religious revival took place among the prisoners, and about 300 of the men requested Christian baptism.
 About 50 men of the former Lake Calhoun village asked Gideon to perform the baptismal ceremonies, and his diary describes this moving experience.
 Several Dakota families, numbering about 50 people, were members of the Oak Grove congregation subsequent to the war.

 Gideon died of pneumonia and was buried in the First Presbyterian Church of Oak Grove Cemetery.
 A Presbyterian retirement home and two elementary schools (one in Bloomington and one in Burnsville), among other institutions, are named for him.